Executive Summary

 - Your team wants to keep existing Excel or Google Sheets models without rebuilding

-- Speed to value is critical and you need to be live in weeks not months
+- Speed to value is critical — you need to be live in weeks, not months

-- You have a lean FP&A team of 1-5 people
+- You have a lean FP&A team that values flexibility and simplicity

 - Budget is a primary consideration